Edwin-IITJ/LucidPast/README.md

 ---

-## 🎓 Thesis Context

-**Project**: LucidPast - Volumetric Memory Navigation System
-**Type**: MFA Interaction Design Thesis
-**Timeline**: Nov 6-20, 2025 (2 weeks)
-**Institution**: School Of Design, IIT Jodhpur **Advisor**: Dr. Sajan Pillai

-### Research Questions
-1. Can depth-estimated 3D photos evoke stronger emotional recall than 2D viewing?
-2. Do gaze-based transitions feel more "natural" than menu selection?
-3. At what artifact threshold does "dreamlike" become "broken"?
-4. Does VR presence in archival photos create empathy vs. detachment?

----

-## 🤝 Contributing
+## Contributing

-This is a thesis project with a fixed 2-week deadline (Nov 20, 2025).
+This is a project with a fixed 2-week deadline.
 Contributions are **not actively sought** during development, but post-thesis improvements are welcome:

 - **Code optimization**: Performance improvements, GPU memory efficiency
 - **Model upgrades**: Integration of newer depth models (Depth Pro, Marigold)